KyroChi/pluribus-puppet/README.md

 ## Module Description

 This module allows for the management of Pluribus switches through the Puppet DSL and Puppet manifest files by adding new Types and Providers to support Netvisor functionality.
+Users of this module can remotely configure and manage the setup and maintenance of Pluribus switches, and the added functionality makes the deployment of Pluribus switches in your data center quick and painless.

 ## Setup

 To use Pluribus Puppet you must first install and configure a Puppet master server and a Pupept agent on one, all, or some of the switches in your fabric.
 A guide for installing the [Puppet Master](https://docs.puppet.com/puppetserver/2.4/install_from_packages.html) and one for installing the [Puppet Agent](https://docs.puppet.com/puppet/latest/reference/install_linux.html).

 After installing the master and agent and getting them configured install the Pluribus Puppet module from [Forge]().
+Once installed, you will have access to the functionality provided by this module, including all of the types listed in the type catalog.
+Once installed, these types can be used in your Puppet manifests to configure Pluribus Network switches.

 ## Usage